If you just got your first parakeet or are researching in preparation of buying one, diet is one of the care aspects you’ll need to focus on.

 Other fruits for parakeets

 The list above includes the fruits that are most commonly asked about in regard to parakeet feeding.
-However, of course it doesn’t end at just those 11 options.
+However, of course, it doesn’t end here.

 Your parakeet can actually eat most fruits that you’ll be able to find for sale, though most should be offered in moderation.
 So if you’re having a piece of fruit, don’t forget about your feathered friend!